Bowel cancer symptoms: your questions answered

 If it isn't bowel cancer what else could be causing my symptoms?

 There are many common conditions that can affect the health of our bowels, and many have symptoms similar to bowel cancer.
-These conditions include (but aren’t limited to) piles (haemorrhoids), irritable bowel syndrome (IBS), anal fissures, inflammatory bowel disease (IBD), diverticular disease, and diarrhea.
+These conditions include (but aren't limited to) piles (haemorrhoids), irritable bowel syndrome (IBS), anal fissures, inflammatory bowel disease (IBD), diverticular disease, and diarrhoea.